Google overhauls its cookie consent banner

 Amendment bills for Virginia privacy law signed

-Gov. Glenn Youngkin, R-Va., has signed three Virginia Consumer Data Protection Act (VCDPA) amendment bills.
+Gov. Glenn Youngkin, R-Va., has signed three Virginia Consumer Data Protection Act (CDPA) amendment bills.
 The bills will take effect on July 1, 2022, which adds an exemption to the law’s authority to delete, direct penalties, expenses, and recovered lawyer fees to another fund instead of the Consumer Privacy Fund provision.
 The amendments will also include a reworking of the definition of nonprofit.
-The VCDPA’s text is finalized before the January 1, 2023 effectivity date.
+The CDPA’s text is finalized before the January 1, 2023 effectivity date.

 Connecticut’s privacy bill advances